When something isn’t working right on your phone, it can be pretty frustrating.

 Our guide continues below with additional information on how ot reset network settings in Android Marshmallow, including pictures of these steps.

-Troubleshooting methods for your Android phone can vary depending upon the type of problem that you have.
+Troubleshooting methods for your Android phone can vary depending on the type of problem that you have.

 But if you are experiencing difficulty with Bluetooth devices, Wi-Fi networks, or accessing mobile data networks, then one commonly used troubleshooting step is to reset your network settings.